gaddafi1/Codecade/privacy_policy.md

 Find and prevent fraud

-Log Files Kloudemy follows a standard procedure of using log files.
+Log Files Codecade follows a standard procedure of using log files.
 These files log users when they use the app.
 All hosting companies do this and a part of hosting services' analytics.
 The information collected by log files include internet protocol (IP) addresses, Internet Service Provider (ISP), date and time stamp, referring/exit app, and possibly the number of taps.
 These are not linked to any information that is personally identifiable.
 The purpose of the information is for analyzing trends, administering the app, and gathering demographic information.

-Advertising Partners Privacy Policies You may consult this list to find the Privacy Policy for each of the advertising partners of Kloudemy.
+Advertising Partners Privacy Policies You may consult this list to find the Privacy Policy for each of the advertising partners of Codecade.

-Third-party ad servers or ad networks uses technologies like cookies, JavaScript, or Web Beacons that are used in their respective advertisements and links that appear on Kloudemy, which are sent directly to users' browser.
+Third-party ad servers or ad networks uses technologies like cookies, JavaScript, or Web Beacons that are used in their respective advertisements and links that appear on Codecade, which are sent directly to users' browser.
 They automatically receive your IP address when this occurs.
 These technologies are used to measure the effectiveness of their advertising campaigns and/or to personalize the advertising content that you see on websites that you visit.

-Note that Kloudedy has no access to or control over these cookies that are used by third-party advertisers.
+Note that Codecade has no access to or control over these cookies that are used by third-party advertisers.

 ​